sundhar-velmurugan/social-media-app/log.md

 - Thought experience and education belong to the same collection i.e profile, they are different resources.
 That is why a seperate endpoint is created for performing operations on both of them

 **_TODO_** Update profile experience

+### Delete profile experience

+- Find the index of the experience in the profile, remove it and update it in the DB